 The Fail-Safe condition is cleared after a Reset, executing a SLEEP instruction or changing the SCS bits of the OSCCON register.
 When the SCS bits are changed, the OST is restarted.
 While the OST is running, the device continues to operate from the INTOSC selected in OSCCON.
-When the OST times out, the Fail-Safe condition is cleared after successfully switching to the external clock source.
-The OSFIF bit should be cleared prior to switching to the external clock source.
-If the Fail-Safe condition still exists, the OSFIF flag will again become set by hardware.
+When the OST times out, the Fail-Safe condition is cleared and the device will be operating from the external clock source.
+The Fail-Safe condition must be cleared before the OSFIF flag can be cleared.